dingo-actual/smartsurge/README.md

 ## Documentation

-For full documentation, see [https://smartsurge.readthedocs.io](https://smartsurge.readthedocs.io)
+> In progress.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.